bnb-chain/greenfield/docs/core-concept/key_management.md

 ## Supported Sign Algorithms

-The greenfield-cosmos-sdk supports as many sign algorithms as users want, but in Greenfield's context, we only support `eth_secp256k1` and `ed25519`.
+The greenfield-cosmos-sdk supports as many sign algorithms as users want, but in Greenfield context, we only support `eth_secp256k1` and `ed25519`.
 These algorithms were chosen for their security and compatibility with the Ethereum and Tendermint ecosystems.